 - Teach your dog a “drop it” command so when he does pick up an “off-limits” object, you can use your command and praise him for complying.
 The best way to teach “drop it” is to practice having him exchange a toy in his possession for a tidbit of food.

-- Practice “Nothing in Life is Free” with your dog (see our handout: “Nothing in Life is Free”).
+- Practice “Nothing in Life is Free” with your dog.
 This gets your dog in the habit of complying with your commands and is a good way to make sure he gets lots of positive attention for doing the right things so he won’t have to resort to being naughty just to get your attention.

 Fears and Phobias